 It’s time to put this whole “putting out a fleece” madness to bed.
 The expression “putting out a fleece” comes from Judges 6:33-40 where Gideon requests God’s guarantee of victory through two tests.
-In the first test Gideon puts a fleece garment on the ground and asks God to miraculously cause dew to only collect on the dew, not on the rest of the ground.
+In the first test Gideon puts a fleece garment on the ground and asks God to miraculously cause dew to only collect on the garment, not on the rest of the ground.
 In the second test, Gideon reverses the test- now he asks for for fleece to be dry and the ground to be covered with dew.

 Many Christians have taken this narrative as a positive and adopted the practice of “putting out a fleece”- testing God in order to determine his will.
 For example, in a dating relationship someone might say, “God, if they send me a card in the next 6 hours, then I’ll know you want me to marry them.”
 Yikes.

 Let me be as clear as possible: putting out a fleece is not a positive.
-In fact, it is a sign of lack of faith.
+In fact, it is a sign of a lack of faith.
 Let’s set the record straight on a few aspects of Judges 6:33-40.

 - Gideon was not asking God to reveal what he should do.
 God had already told Gideon what he should do by special revelation (Judges 6:14, 16).